JS00001/Fbla-Quiz/README.md

 # Fbla-Quiz

- A quiz app for FBLA
+This application is a quiz app made for the 2020-2021 FBLA competitions.